On Top of the World, Florida

 On Top of the World is a census-designated place (CDP) in southwestern Marion County, Florida, United States.
 It is 11 mi southwest of Ocala, the county seat.

 On Top of the World was first listed as a CDP for the 2020 census, when it had a population of 12,668.
 It is part of the Ocala, Florida Metropolitan Statistical Area.

+Demographics

+On Top of the World first appeared as a census designated place in the 2020 U.S. census.